COSC481W-2020Fall/IndividualTasks/nutrition_tasks.md

 - [ ] fix database values
 - [ ] ongoing: add more foods to database

+### Bryce
+- Recipe update view
+  - [ ] User can add new ingredients to an existing recipe
+  - [ ] User can remove existing ingredients from an existing recipe
+  - [ ] User can change the portions of an existing ingredient in an existing recipe

+- Recipe detail view
+  - [ ] Make sure that the nutrition information is calculated correctly
+  - [ ] Figure out a better looking page layout

+- Recipe list view
+   - [ ] Some recipe information shown in list view

+- Recipe delete view
+   - [ ] Either allow users to delete recipes without leaving their current page, or make the delete recipe template look presentable

 ### Michael
 - [ ] Public user-created recipes can be searched and viewed by other users
   - [ ] RecipePreset model removed